 OPIA will continue to stay informed about the impact of hiring practices on federal Honors Programs for next year, and will circulate any reliable information we receive.
 If you have specific questions about federal Honors Programs, please make an appointment with OPIA advisors Catherine Pattanayak and/or Joan Ruttenberg.

 Government Honors Programs

 The U.S. Department of Justice Attorney General’s Honors Program has historically been the largest and among the most competitive of the government honors programs.
-Ordinarily, the DOJ Honors Program has one of the earliest deadlines.
-Assuming the DOJ Honors Program proceeds this year, students will be able to apply online between July 31, 2020 and shortly after Labor Day 2020.
+The DOJ Honors Program has one of the earliest deadlines: students will be able to apply online between July 31, 2020 and shortly after Labor Day 2020.
 Once set, this will be a hard deadline – no exceptions!
 In early August, OPIA will post its updated Insider’s Guide to the DOJ SLIP and Honors Program Application Process.
-You can view the last year’s now; the lion’s share of this guide will likely be relevant to the 2018-19 application season, as well.
+You can view last year’s guide now; the lion’s share of this guide will likely be relevant to the 2019-20 application season, as well.

-Other federal, state, and local agencies will also offer entry-level Programs (but see the caveat above about federal hiring).
-The University of Arizona College of Law Government Honors and Internship Handbook (password is thinmints) provides detailed application information for many of these Programs.
+Other federal, state, and local agencies will also offer entry-level Programs.
+The Arizona Handbooks’ Government Honors & Internship Handbook (password is thinmints) provides detailed application information for many of these Programs.
 The Handbook should be updated to include most 2020 opportunities by early August; watch for additional information from OPIA over the summer.
 Note that many of these Programs will have deadlines beginning in August/early September.
 Below are deadlines we are currently aware of, as well as deadlines from last year to give you a sense of typical timing for these opportunities.
 (Note: Always check to confirm a particular program will still be offered this year.)

 Currently announced deadlines or deadlines that are the same every year

-- New York City Law Department: after August 1, but apply early after deadline for best consideration
+- New York City Law Department: after August 1, but apply early after opening date for best consideration

 - Department of Justice (DOJ): Early September, 2020